mrgambal/vulyk/README.rst

 --------------

-We provide some kind of playground where any interested (or procrastination-addicted) person could spent some time checking correctness of NLP software processing results.
-Site will show you, mr.
+We provide some kind of playground where any interested (or procrastination-addicted) person could spent some time doing some manual tasks.
-Solver, random text, which was processed by one of our NER solutions, with layered marks, that should highlight entities, extracted by our software, and their types.
-If you see that something is wrong with recognition you're able to:

--  Delete false positive entities (i.e those where NER tagging software thinks it’s an entity but it’s not).
--  Change boundary of the entity (i.e entity found only covers a part of a real one or entity found includes real one + neighbour words which aren’t a part of real one)
--  Create new entities in a given text (i.e entity hasn’t been found by a NER tagging software).
--  Provide free-form feedback to the author of the software.
+Site will show you, mr. Solver, some tasks of a given type, which you'll need to solve

 In the best case we'll add some gamification (badges, achievement... you name it).

+Leaderboard is already in place!

 How could I participate?
 ------------------------